How German Are the British Royals? | LatestLY

-As King Charles III makes his first state visit to Germany, a look at the British royals' German roots.
-There are more ties than you might think.About 300 years ago, on August 1, 1714 — the English Queen Anne died.
+As King Charles III makes his first state visit to Germany, DW takes a look at the British royals' German roots.
+There are more ties than you might think.About 300 years ago, on August 1, 1714, England's Queen Anne died.
 As a result, the German Elector George Louis of Hanover was proclaimed king of Great Britain in absentia.
-He was the only possible heir to the throne and the first German to ascend an English throne.
+He was the only possible heir to the throne, and the first German to ascend an English throne.

 Manners, please